x00tex/hackTheBox/Boxes/linux/Retired/devzat/README.md

 ## lfi

-There is a one more service running on localhost, this port is running same app "devzat" but slightly diffrent.
+There is a one more service running on localhost, this port is running same app "devzat" but slightly different.

 "devzat" one that is running on localhost is a dev version which have one extra command `/file`